wikimedia/wikipeg/README.md

     are tracing execution or testing the parser and wish to see every rule entry/exit, or need to explicitly manage caching.
 See the [Caching](#caching) section below.
+  * `noOptimizeFirstSet` - if `true`, disables an optimization which fails early if looking at the first character is sufficient to determine that a rule can not match.
+This can affect failure reporting, since we might be able to fail on a parent rule before actually recursing into the child responsible.
   * `cacheInitHook` and `cacheRuleHook` — functions to generate custom cache control code
   * `allowedStartRules` — rules the parser will be allowed to start parsing from